Team Tuesday - essential Flyfisher

 You’ll find yourself going through the plethora of unique and wonderful tying material, talking the latest and greatest in rod, reel and line technology, taking 25 minutes deciding which shade of pink is best for your shrimp flies and getting an occasional sideways glace from the resident shop dog, Jock.

-Mike and Jules Stevens own and operate essential and are in the shop day in, day out to provide Tasmania, in fact Australia with their high-quality service, expertise and the gear we all need to make the most of our time on the water.
+Mike and Jules Stevens own and operate essential and are in the shop day in, day out to provide Tasmania and in fact Australia with their high-quality service, expertise and the gear we all need to make the most of our time on the water.

 Mike is a walking encyclopedia when it comes to flyfishing.
 In particular, his knowledge of Tasmania and her world class wild trout fishery is out the gate.
 He has fly fished across the world for numerous fresh and saltwater species, picking up an in depth understanding of fly rods, reels and lines and how they work together mechanically to help find your ideal set up.